Effective Infusions for Improving the Nervous System

 - Wild rose: Soothes the nervous system and related stomach pains.
 Make an infusion of wild rose with a teaspoon of dried flowers per cup of water.
 Drink up to two a day.

 - Chamomile: another “popular” herb with sedative and calming effects for the nervous system.
 It reduces tension, inhibits muscular spasms in your stomach, and is also a painkiller.
 You should make a tea with a cup of water and 4 grams of flowers.
 Let sit for 10 minutes.
 Drink up to 3 cups a day.
+It does an amazing thing for improving the nervous system.

 Images courtesy of iweatherman, Tiago Ribeiro, Jessica Louis, Vibha Raj, Naam ym and dragonflysky.